mootools/mootools-core/Docs/Element/Element.Delegation.md

 ### Example:

-	// Alerts when an anchor element is clicked with class myStyle in myElement document.id(myElement).addEvent('click:relay(a.myStyle)', function(){
+	// Alerts when an anchor element with class 'myStyle' is clicked inside of myElement document.id(myElement).addEvent('click:relay(a.myStyle)', function(){
 		alert('hello');
 	});

-	$('myElement').addEvent('click:relay(a)', function(event, clicked){
+	document.id('myElement').addEvent('click:relay(a)', function(event, clicked){
 		event.preventDefault(); //don't follow the link
 		alert('you clicked a link!');
-		//you can reference the element clicked with the second
+		// You can reference the element clicked with the second
-		//argument passed to your callback
+		// Argument passed to your callback
 		clicked.setStyle('color', '#777');
 	});